OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/implicit.rst

 =====================================================

 This tutorial will show how to use a solver to drive some unknown in your model to zero by varying a param.
-In the OpenMDAO 0.x, you did this by adding a driver (e.g., Newton), putting the relevant components into its workflow, and adding parameters for the driven params and equality constraints for the expression to be driven to zero.
+In OpenMDAO 0.x, you did this by adding a driver (e.g., Newton), putting the relevant components into its workflow, and adding parameters for the driven params and equality constraints for the expression to be driven to zero.
 In OpenMDAO 1.x, you do this by adding a component with an implicit equation.